MEDICAL TEAM – OAKLANDS WOLVES

 Laura started her Sports Therapy career in Australia and Canada, where she worked closely with different sports treating musculoskeletal injuries.

-Laura has since started at Oaklands Wolves Rugby Academy where she works as a Graduate Sports Therapist, supporting our student athletes.
+Laura works with the Arsenal Women’s Football Academy as a Sports Therapist, supporting our student athletes.
 Laura also works with the Arsenal Women’s Sports Academy and is currently the Head Academy Therapist at London Broncos Rugby League club.

 Patrick graduated from the British College of Osteopathic Medicine with a Masters degree in Osteopathy (Distinction), where he was awarded prizes for Research, Osteopathic Technique and Clinical Practice.